pouria-fr/Mechanics.github.io/index.md

 ## Welcome to GitHub Pages

-This page is dependent and any organization, university and etc dont spport it.
+This is an independent page and any organization, university and etc don't support it.